msherm/waldo-pizza/README.md

 ## Pizza ordering app

-* Queries data from graphQL end point
+* Queries data from graphQL endpoint
 * Allows user to add/remove pizzas from order
 * Disables additional toppings when maximum number for a given size have been added
 * Calculates the cost of individual pizzas based on base size price and toppings